 Interactively Explore Wildfire Data in NASA Worldview

-The embedded Worldview map below allows you to interactively explore some of the wildfire resources available through Worldview.
+The Worldview map below allows you to interactively explore some of the wildfire resources available through Worldview.
 The example shows a list of fire events between June 7 and June 17, 2022.
 Clicking on an event in the Layer List or on the map allows you to see more information and related resources for that event.
-Clicking on an orange dot brings up vector information about a detected hotspot (you may need to zoom in to activate the vector layer).
-On the embedded map, you can also change the date in the lower left corner to see how the fires have progressed over time.
-Click on the icon in the upper right corner of the map to open the full version of Worldview in a new browser tab to continue the exploration by adding relevant imagery layers, setting up an animation, and much more!
+Clicking on a red or an orange detected thermal anomaly dot brings up vector information about a detected hotspot (you may need to zoom in to activate the vector layer).
+On the map, you can also change the date in the lower left corner to see how the fires have progressed over time.
+Click on the map to open the full version of Worldview in a new browser tab to continue the exploration by adding relevant imagery layers, setting up an animation, and much more!

 Articles and Data User Profiles